laitanawe/linuxbio/_episodes/06-loop.md

 ```
 for something in somethings
 do
-    operation_using_$something    # Indentation within the loop is not required, but aids legibility
+    operation_using_$something    # Indentation within the loop is not required, but aids legibility of code
 done
 ```
 {: .language-bash}